berrydenhartog/peasandpeppers/README.md

-# PeasEnPeppers
+# PeasAndPeppers
-Webshop voor Peas and Peppers waar vegan gerechten verkocht worden. deze gerechten verschillen per dag. het kunnen meerdere gerechten zijn per dag.
+Webshop for peasandpeppers.nl where yo ucan buy vegan dishes. they can very per day and month waar.
+You can have any number of dishes per day.

 # Amazon web services
 This project uses AWS.